Mukurwe-ini

 Mûkûrwe'inî was a former district in Nyeri County, Kenya.

 Mûkûrwe'inî was elevated from a division to district status in 2008.
 The old Mûkûrwe'inî Divisional boundaries remained as the new district's boundaries.
-Before Kenya's Independence in 1963, Mûkûrwe'inî was referred to as South Tetu Division.
+Before 1974, Mûkûrwe'inî was referred to as South Tetu Division.
 It was one of the seven new districts that were created out of the old Nyeri District of Central Province of Kenya.
 The district headquarters were located at Kiahungu Township which is also the commercial hub for Mûkûrwe'inî.

 In 2010, the district was merged with others to form Nyeri County.

 Overview

-Mûkûrwe'inî District bordered Ndia Constituency, (Kirinyaga County) to the south-east, Mathira and Tetu Constituencies to the North, Othaya Constituency to the West and Kiharu and Mathioya Constituencies and (Muranga County) to the south.
-Mûkûrwe'inî had the smallest surface of the seven new districts.
+Mûkûrwe'inî District bordered Ndia Constituency (Kirinyaga County) to the south-east, Mathira and Tetu Constituencies to the North, Othaya Constituency to the West and Kiharu and Mathioya Constituencies (Muranga County) to the south.
+Mûkûrwe'inî had the smallest surface of the seven created districts.
 Mûkûrwe'inî's main frontiers were delianated by four important rivers: Gikira to the West, Gura to the north, Mugono to the south and - the biggest River - River Tana to the east (a major tributary of Kenya's largest river, the Tana River).
 Mukurweini was divided into seven administrative locations namely Gakindu, Giathugu, Gikondi, Githi, Muhito, Rutune and Thanu.
 The four electoral wards of Mukurwe-ini constituency are Mukurwe-ini West, Gikondi, Mukurwe-ini Central and Rugi.